marain-dotnet/Marain.Claims/Documentation/Concepts/MenesIntegration.md

 # Menes Integration

-Marain Claims provides additional libraries to integration with APIs built on Menes.
+Marain Claims provides additional libraries to integrate with APIs built on Menes.

 Menes provides an integration point for access control libraries via the `Menes.IOpenApiAccessControlPolicy`.
 Third parties add functionality by providing an implementation of this in their DI container.